 soft line to connect them together.
 It works just as well to run soft line the whole way.

-Because the air flow is from top to bottom, you will need to install a filtered and Vented Cap on your Valve Cover.
+Because the air flow is from top to bottom, you will need to install a filtered and Vented Cap such as the Stant 10064 on your Valve Cover.
 These are readily available at any auto parts store.
 Ask for the twist-on type for your valve cover.
 Air flow is from the vented and filtered cap, down through the engine, and out to the intake manifold.
 I wanted a clean installation, so I purchased new fittings to accommodate the 3/8" hose.
 Simply hook up the PCV Valve via the hose to the intake manifold, and you have just installed your very own PCV system!
 The experts tell me this is much, much better for your engine, and will extend the life of it.
 They also say you need to lean the fuel mixture out a little during setup.
 I have tested this system, and am very pleased with the results.
 This modification is cheap and doesn't hack up your truck in any way, so there is no harm in trying it.
 As always feedback is very much appreciated.

 My engine shop expert helped me pick out three PCV Valves that were appropriate for this test.
 One services large block V8's, another small block V8's and V6's and another Inline 6's.
 This is a moot point however because of the unique properties of this installation.
 The optimal vacuum in inches of Mercury is 1 to 3.
 This is the overarching factor and we must follow the rules of physics.
 We will test PCV Valves until we get a valve that will give us 1 to 3 inches!